dBish6/Quest_Casino_Full-Stack_App/README.md

 The `web` directory is a `TypeSript React` app which uses `Vite` and custom an `SSR server` for SEO, `Framer Motion` for dynamic animations, `Redux` for state management, `Storybook` for testing and component management with the help from `Class Variance Authority` for variants and `Radix UI` here and there to ensure accessibility and other benefits. `PostCSS` and `CSS modules` handles styling.

 ### serverCore
-The `serverCore` directory contains the core API and socket connections via `socket.io`, developed using `TypeScript Express`.
-Despite considering alternative options, Quest Casino remains integrated with `Firebase`, I thought there was no reason to move the current `Firestore` database to some other document-oriented database, so we will still have the advantages of Firebase.
-FIX

-_This is the plan as of now._
+The `serverCore` directory contains the core API and WebSocket connections via `socket.io`, developed using `TypeScript Express`.
+I finally decided to remove Firebase, mid-development.
+I felt that all I really needed from Firebase was Firestore and all the additional features felt like unnecessary 'bloat' and also the 'hand-holding' began to annoy me.
+So, after I made up this tech stack, I decided to remove Firebase and use a different document-oriented database, MongoDB.
+Our database is now MongoDB complemented with an Object Data Modeling (ODM), Mongoose, for a structured schema approach.

 ## First Steps
 I'm going to start with the `user authentication` and then move to the new `chat feature`.